-New Hh Treatment Approved in Japan, Another Topical Rx for Underarms in Final Studies in USA & Hh Treatment Developer Involved in COVID-19 Vaccine Research
+New Hh Treatment Approved in Japan, A Topical Rx for Underarms in Final Studies in USA & Hh Treatment Developer Involved in COVID-19 Vaccine Research

-The International Hyperhidrosis Society (IHhS) has been doing a deep dive into clinical trials and pipeline reports lately and has compiled a comprehensive report on current research related to the management of hyperhidrosis.
+The International Hyperhidrosis Society (IHhS) has done a deep dive into clinical trials and pipeline reports and compiled a comprehensive report on current research related to the management of hyperhidrosis.
 The full report covers more than 20 treatment-focused studies and is so meaty we can’t do it justice in one blog.
-The great news is that, after reading this installment, you’ll still have two more research updates to look forward to.
+The great news is that, after reading this installment, you ave two more research updates to check out.
 Please note that all of this information is publicly available, although not from one easily-digestable source.
-Until now!
+Except here!

 Making It Gel: Brickell Biotech & Sofpironium Bromide/BBI-4000